-However, he did become "old" on the ideas contained in this book.
-He has not had a drink for more than three years.
+However, he did become "sold" on the ideas contained in this book.
+He has not had a drink for a great many years.
 I see him now and then and he is as fine a specimen of manhood as one could wish to meet.